inaserif/inaserif.github.io/_pages/projects.md

 As part of my activity at [RISE](rise.unibas.ch), I am contributing to benchmarks that assess the performance of large language models (LLMs) on humanities-related tasks.

-The [medieval manuscript benchmark](https://rise-unibas.github.io/humanities_data_benchmark/benchmarks/medieval_manuscripts/) assesses the performance of llms in transcribing medieval handwriting.
+The [medieval manuscript benchmark](https://rise-unibas.github.io/humanities_data_benchmark/benchmarks/medieval_manuscripts/) assesses the performance of llms in transcribing late medieval central european handwriting.

-The [fraktur benchmark](https://rise-unibas.github.io/humanities_data_benchmark/benchmarks/fraktur/) evaluates a segmentation and transcription task using digitised images of an early modern newspaper.
+The [fraktur benchmark](https://rise-unibas.github.io/humanities_data_benchmark/benchmarks/fraktur/) evaluates a segmentation and transcription task using digitised images of an early modern newspaper, printed in fraktur in the 18th and 19th century.